2026-27 Course Catalog

 The Grace Notes

-The Grace Notes singing group is a student-led, a cappella ensemble that is assisted by the School’s vocal music director.
+The Grace Notes singing group is a student-led a cappella ensemble that is assisted by the School’s Director of Music.
 Membership is selected by audition in the spring semester.
 In order to be eligible to audition, a student must have attended at least one year at Miss Hall’s.
 The group performs in the School’s concert series, occasional events in the wider community, and on other special occasions.
 The Grace Notes often function as ambassadors for the School.

 Grade Level: 10-12